ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Quick configuration in user accounts

-Skip these steps if Nvim-R-Tmux is already configured in your account.
-Or follow the [detailed instructions](https://github.com/tgirke/Nvim-R_Tmux) to install Nvim-R-Tmux from scratch on your own system.
+The following steps 1-3 can be skipped if Nvim, Tmux and nvimR are already configured on a user's system or account.
+One can also follow the [detailed instructions](https://github.com/tgirke/Nvim-R_Tmux) for installing `Nvim-R-Tmux` from scratch.

 1. Log in to your user account on HPCC and execute `Install_Nvim-R_Tmux` (old: `install_nvimRtmux`).
-Alternatively, follow these step-by-step [install commands](https://github.com/tgirke/Nvim-R_Tmux).
+Additional details on this install are given in the tmux section [above](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#tmux-virtual-terminal-multiplexer).
+Alternatively, one can use the step-by-step install [here](https://github.com/tgirke/Nvim-R_Tmux).
 2. To enable the nvim-R-tmux environment, log out and in again.
 3. Follow usage instructions of next section.